-Kids and even adults indulge with fun and exciting times during Halloween.
+Kids and even adults indulge in fun and exciting times during Halloween.
 Animals, on the other hand, are frightened by this spooky holiday.
 Consider your pet feelings by following these three tips to keep your furry faces happy and safe.

-– On Halloween day/night keep your animals inside in an enclosed quiet room with their favorite toys, food, water, litter box, beds, crates, etc. Disable the doorbell for the night.
-Turn on a radio or tv to drown out the sudden strange noises during their Halloween jitters.
+- Keep Pets Indoors - On Halloween day/night keep your animals inside in an enclosed quiet room with their favorite toys, food, water, litter box, beds, crates, etc. Disable the doorbell for the night.
+Turn on a radio or TV to drown out the sudden strange noises during their Halloween jitters.
 Most importantly, they must be kept away from the door that you may frequently be opening for the kids while handing out treats.
 Strange voices, noises, smells and people of all sizes dressed up in costumes can cause anxiety and stress in most dogs and cats.
 You wouldn't want your dog to snap out at a stranger or escape your home and run for the hills out of fear.
-Cats (especially black cats who are unfairly targeted for being “evil”) are sot out to be teased/taunted, stolen, harmed or even killed.
+Cats (especially black cats who are unfairly targeted for being “evil”) are sot out to be teased/taunted, stolen, harmed, or even killed.
 If cats get scared, they could dart out the door faster than you can say trick or treat!
 Ensure all pets are wearing collars with their ID tags in case of an accidental escape.

-– My kids use to tell me that a candy a day keeps the monsters away!.
+- Keep Candy Out of Reach - My kids use to tell me that a candy a day keeps the monsters away!.
 Hate to break this to ya...but animals and candy brings the demons inside!.
-Educate your children the importance of no candy sharing with their pets.
+Educate your children on the importance of no candy sharing with their pets.
 Designate a safe place to store the candy and never allow children to stash candy in their bedrooms.
 For pets, all candy and including wrappers cause upset tummies and irritable bowels resulting in vomit and diarrhea.
 Chocolate is very toxic to both cats and dogs.
 So is xylitol the artificial sweetener found in some candies and gum.
 Raisins which are dried up grapes are poisonous for them as well.
-Lollipop sticks and hard candies are choking hazards because they get lodged in pets throats and could potentially block or puncture the digestive tract.
+Lollipop sticks and hard candies are choking hazards because they get lodged in pet throats and could potentially block or puncture the digestive tract.

 If we protect our pets by following these three simple tips our Halloween experience will be pleasant for everyone.

-Corks Critter Care wishes all two and four-legged critters a happy and safe Halloween.
+Corks Critter Care wishes all two and four-legged critters a happy and safe Halloween